MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        videos: String[] // an array of video keys
+        videoDocuments: VideoDocument[] // an array of video documents
     }
     ```